Indiana approves new permit for John Dillinger exhumation

 INDIANAPOLIS (AP) — Indiana officials have approved a new permit relatives of 1930s gangster John Dillinger had sought to exhume his Indianapolis gravesite.

-The permit approved Thursday by the Indiana State Department of Health calls for Dillinger's remains to be exhumed on Dec.
+The permit approved Thursday by the Indiana State Department of Health calls for the remains to be exhumed on Dec.
 31.

 Dillinger's nephew, Michael C. Thompson, applied for the permit last month after he and another relative obtained an earlier permit calling for a Sept.
 16 exhumation.